gist-rs/anyrag/crates/server/README.md

 # `anyrag-server`

 This crate provides a lightweight `axum` web server that exposes the `anyrag` library's functionality via a REST API.
-It allows you to translate natural language prompts into BigQuery SQL queries and execute them through HTTP requests.
+It allows you to translate natural language prompts into executable queries and execute them through HTTP requests.

 ## Features

 *   **RESTful API:** Provides an easy-to-use API for integrations.
 *   **Containerized Deployment:** Includes a multi-stage `Dockerfile` for building a minimal, secure server image.
 *   **Asynchronous:** Built on top of Tokio for non-blocking, efficient request handling.
-*   **Configurable:** Uses environment variables for easy configuration.
+*   **Highly Configurable:** Uses environment variables for easy configuration of prompts and providers.

 ## Prerequisites